 But once I learned a lesson… survived a failure… or succeeded on some project… I KNEW.

-And once I knew… it was obvious that if I encountered the same obstacle, challenge or opportunity… I would deal with it in a better way than the last time.
+And once I knew… it was obvious that if I encountered the same obstacle, challenge, or opportunity… I would deal with it in a better way than the last time.

 If it’s about charging more for what I could do for someone, I would do it without any fear.
-First because I had a portfolio behind me that proved I could deliver what I said I could deliver.
+First, because I had a portfolio behind me that proved I could deliver what I said I could deliver.
 But more importantly… I knew what I was worth at the time.

 That is why it is always encouraged that you take action.
 Gain experience.
 Practice… so that what you do becomes permanent.
 When you struggle to run a business (even if it’s a small and unimpressive one) for an entire year, you will be more prepared and less fearful of the next year… if you do not quit.

-You need to experience failure only a couple times to develop a true understanding of what failure is.
+You need to experience failure only a couple of times to develop a true understanding of what failure is.
 All who understand this know that failing doesn’t mean THE END.
 Quitting is the end.

 If you feel like you can’t pursue something because it seems hard or impossible… fight how you feel and just go for it!
 Especially if you truly know that it is something you could enjoy doing for the rest of your life.